Contents

 RBC Ion + Visa

 When it comes to earning points with this card, you can earn 1.5X the points for eligible purchases on transportation, groceries, and entertainment.
 You can also earn extra points with RBC Avion partners and use these points to pay off your balance.
-You can redeem points how you choose, including on travel.
+You can redeem points however you choose, including on travel.

 • BalanceProtector Max Insurance